mehrjaved/Data_Visualization/README.md

 **Step 1:**

-While I liked the colour palette and clear labels of the original the graph, I thought the original graph was too cluttered.
+While I liked the colour palette and clear labels of the original graph, I thought the original graph was too cluttered.
 Therefore, in my redesign I wanted to focus on just one of the categories instead of the original five.
 I selected household composition as a category of interest to build a narrative around how single parent households tend to be more food insecure than households with no children, or married couples with children.
-Finally, I wanted to provide data labels next to each data point and to contextualize these labels by providing the national average for household food insecurity as a point of comparision.
+Finally, I wanted to provide data labels next to each data point, and to contextualize these labels by providing the national average for household food insecurity as a point of comparision.

 **Step 2:**